 Secondly, IriTech provides its customers with various iris-recognition devices, each of which shares several major functionalities with the others yet carries its own characteristics.
 The SDKs for different product lines are different from each other.

 If a customer has purchased multiple products from IriTech and installed them in the same host system, he/she should pay attention to use the correct SDK to control each product.
-If the device attached to the host is a binocular device, but using an IriShield Mono SDK to control it will return “Device not found.”

 Legal Notice